Gas extraction and subsidence

 Advisory role

-Like the municipality, the province mainly fulfills an advisory role.
-The province is mainly negative towards gas extraction due to, among other things, the peat meadow issues and the salinization of the land due to the rising sea level and the subsidence of the soil.
+Like the municipality, the province plays primarily an advisory role.
+The province is mainly opposed to gas extraction because of, among other things, the peatland problem and the salinization of the land due to rising sea levels and subsidence.

 In 2022, on the initiative of the province, the Frisian Mining Table was established.
 This is a collaborative platform of Frisian municipalities, the province and the Wetterskip.
 The Mining Table aims to provide a unified administrative voice on mining activities in the province, representing the joint interests of the Frisian governments.